hknd23/idcempy/README.md

    <em>Fig. 3: Marginal Effect of EU Knowledge on Probability of Informed Respondents</em>
 </p>

-`ordered_effects()` calculates and illustrates via boxplots (with 95% CI) the first difference in predicted probabilities of each ordered outcome category of "EU Support" when the  outcome-stage Xenophobia increases 1 standard deviation from its mean value, conditional on middle-category observations being informed respondents.
+`ordered_effects()` calculates and illustrates via boxplots (with 95% CI) the first difference in predicted probabilities of each ordered outcome category of "EU Support" when the  outcome-stage Xenophobia covariate is increased by 1 standard deviation from its mean value, conditional on middle-category observations being informed respondents.

 ```python
 xeno = zmiopc.ordered_effects(miopc_EU, 2)